 Although Sposie Pads absorb lots of liquid, our testing showed that they aren't as good at wicking moisture away from a baby's skin as traditional diapers, which could potentially result in a rash.
 You could try to circumvent this by lining the booster pad with a synthetic cloth liner such as Kanga Care Reusable Diaper Liner to keep skin drier.
 Also, there is no method to hold this booster in position, so it may shift if your baby is an active sleeper.
 Despite these drawbacks, this could be the solution for parents who've tried everything and still find their little ones in a wet mess.

 Huggies OverNites has historically been the cream of the crop for overnight disposables.
 However, it appears that Huggies recently updated this diaper.
 Unfortunately, the new diaper appears to be less dependable.
 In our absorption tests, Huggies OverNites performed inconsistently, so much so that we re-tested to ensure that the error wasn't ours.
 After additional research, it looks like we are not the only ones noticing a disappointing difference in the new design.
 Thus, we can't recommend Huggies OverNites as a reliable overnight disposable at this time.

 Why You Should Trust Us

-We hand-selected popular diapers from our Disposable Diaper and Cloth Diaper reviews with excellent to average absorption for inclusion.
+We selected popular disposable diapers and cloth diapers with excellent to average absorption for inclusion in this overnight diaper review.
 We also entered Pampers Cruisers and Huggies Little Movers to see how they stack up to the competition.
-Our recommendations are a result of in-house absorbency testing, hands-on overnight testing, and lots of research.
+Our recommendations result from in-house absorbency testing, hands-on overnight testing, and lots of research.

 Analysis and Test Results